Fixture Spacing Requirements & Building Codes

 Rough-In Dimensions for Every Bathroom Fixture

-Rough-in plumbing refers to all the supply lines, drain pipes, and venting that are installed behind walls and under floors — before any fixtures are set.
+Rough-in plumbing refers to all the supply lines, drain pipes, and venting that are installed behind walls and under floors before any fixtures are set.
 Getting these dimensions right is critical because errors are expensive to fix once the tile is down.
 For a deeper dive into the full plumbing rough-in process, including inspection checklists, see our dedicated guide.
+To brush up on how these numbers appear on blueprints, check out our guide to reading plumbing diagrams.

 Toilet Rough-In Dimensions